Matsqui First Nation: Description

-As previously mentioned, the Matsqui speak two languages due to shared history with the Ska-leih-hes tribe and this is due to the modern members of the Matsqui Tribe being descendants of both the ancestral Matsqui people and the Nooksack speaking Ska-leih-hes people.
-This wouldn't be surprising as, according to Henry Custer who was a surveyor in 1858 who visited the region currently inhabited by the Matsqui noted that two interconnected lived between the Fraser and the Nooksack rivers.
+The Matsqui speak two languages due to shared history with the Ska-leih-hes tribe and this is due to the modern members of the Matsqui Tribe being descendants of both the ancestral Matsqui people and the Nooksack speaking Ska-leih-hes people.
+According to Henry Custer who was a surveyor in 1858 who visited the region currently inhabited by the Matsqui noted that two interconnected lived between the Fraser and the Nooksack rivers.
 They often had good relations with each other and, according to oral history recorded by P.R.
-Jeffcott, members of the Ska-leih-hes tribe migrated to Canada where they believe to have originally come from.
-The Matsqui also are part of the Stó:lō Nation Society to work with the ten other sister Stó:lō tribes to address concerns regarding their tribes as a whole due to their shared cultural aspects and history.
+Jeffcott, members of the Ska-leih-hes tribe migrated to Canada where they are believed to have originally come from.
+The Matsqui also are part of the Stó:lō Nation Society to work with the ten other sister Stó:lō tribes to address concerns regarding their First Nations as a whole due to their shared cultural aspects and history.